Pushkar - Ghats del Lago de Phuskar

 Just then I got fed up, I showed him the bill and told him that either he take it or I would leave without giving him anything.
 The false Brahmin, just when he saw that he was taking me to the limit, took the ticket and walked away pronouncing a few words in Hindi.
 I assumed, this time, that they would not be good blessings.
 For my part, I continued my walk around the lake, this time barefoot, but no longer feeling an ounce of that supposed spirituality.

-India - Pushkar - Lake ghats
+What to see in Pushkar - Lake ghats

 3. The Temple of Brahma